|Date Procedure Took Effect||30 June 2021|

-- A decision should also be made on whether the examiners recommend the thesis be nominated for ‘exceptional’ status (in the top 10 per cent of theses examined).
-Such a recommendation requires that all three examiners agree that the thesis is of exceptional quality, which may be demonstrated through initial examiner recommendations or through written examiner statements confirming this recommendation following discussion and/or an oral examination.
-The Convener needs to provide commentary to back up the recommendation.
-The Convener must not disclose the recommendation to the candidate or supervisors, as the final decision to grant exceptional status resides with the relevant Pro-Vice-Chancellor.
+- A decision should also be made on whether the examiners recommend the thesis be nominated for 'exceptional' status (in the top 10% of theses examined).
+Such a recommendation requires that all three examiners agree that the thesis is of exceptional quality, which may be demonstrated through initial examiner recommendations or through written examiner statements confirming this recommendation following discussion.
+Each examiner should provide brief written reasons for their judgment that the thesis is exceptional.

 - If a consensus on a result cannot be reached, the Convener should contact the Dean of the Graduate Research School, who will advise on next steps, for example the appointment of a referee.

-- Once consensus is reached, the Convener should draft a letter for the candidate, containing the result and required amendments (this may refer to particular (or all) examiner reports), and circulate this around the examiners for final confirmation.
+- Once consensus is reached, the Convener should draft a letter for the candidate, containing the result and required amendments, and circulate this around the examiners for final confirmation.

-- The Convener should email the recommendation for the result on the prescribed form, along with a letter to the candidate (see 6(m) above), to firstname.lastname@example.org for processing.
-The Administrators at Student Experience will send this letter to the candidate with copies to the primary supervisor.
+- The Convener should email the recommendation for the result on the prescribed form, along with a letter to the candidate (see 4(f) above), to email@example.com for processing.
+The Administrators in Student Experience will send this letter to the candidate with copies to the primary supervisor.

-- For a ‘Revise and Resubmit’ result (see 6(h)iv) the Dean of the Graduate Research School will normally liaise with the candidate’s primary supervisor.
-The Convener’s letter and anonymised copies of examiners’ reports will be emailed to the primary supervisor to share with the candidate, and documents will be copied to the Convener, and the Head of Department.
+- For a 'Revise and Resubmit' result (see 4(b)iv,) the Dean of the Graduate Research School will normally liaise with the candidate's primary supervisor, who shall inform the candidate of the result in person.
+The Convener's letter and anonymised copies of examiners' reports will be emailed to the primary supervisor to share with the candidate, and documents will be copied to the Convener, and the head of the supervising department.
 This process is intended to provide additional support to the candidate.

-- For a ‘Reject’ result (see 6(h) v and vi) the Dean of the Graduate Research School shall manage communications to the candidate.
-The result letter, the Convener’s letter and copies of examiners’ reports will be provided to the candidate, and documents will be copied to the Convener, the Primary Supervisor and the Head of Department.
+- For a 'Reject' result (see 4(b) v and vi) the Dean of the Graduate Research School shall manage communications to the candidate.
+The result letter, the Convener's letter and copies of examiners' reports will be provided to the candidate, and documents will be copied to the Convener, the Primary Supervisor and the head of the supervising department.
 The candidate will also be advised of the process to seek leave to appeal.

 - Where the result includes amendments or revisions, the Convener should be available to the candidate to provide clarification on the nature and scope of additional work required.